-When you install Ansible, it includes some F5 modules.
-These modules are “stable.”
+When you install Ansible, it includes F5 modules.

-Other F5 modules are not yet installed when you install Ansible.
-These modules are “unstable.”
+Other F5 modules are not installed when you install Ansible.
+These modules are experimental and live in GitHub.

-You might need to use unstable modules.
-For example, you may need to test something, or you just can’t wait for a module to become stable.
+You might need to use experimental modules when you want to test something, or when you just can’t wait for a module to be upstreamed to Ansible.

-You can install these unstable modules on your system in one of a few ways.
+You can install experimental modules on your system in one of a few ways.

 Ansible allows you to put modules in a location that is relative to the project you are working on.

 You can also specify multiple locations by separating them with a colon.
-For example, if you have two different directories that have two different sets of modules in them, you might do something like this.
+For example, if you have two different directories with two different sets of modules in them, you might do something like this:

-In the example above, when looking for a module named foo.py, Ansible will follow this order:
+In this example, when looking for a module named

 On Mac OS X, you can use the following location for the modules: